Quetzaly88/Battleships-P3-1fork/README.md

 - This project uses the [Code Institute student template](https://github.com/Code-Institute-Org/python-essentials-template) for deploying the third portfolio project, the Python command-line project.
 - The idea of using battleships is a suggested one by the Code Institute with "Ultimate Battleships" as inspiration.
-- Thank you to my friend Jodie Clark for providing user feedback, your points were invaluable.
+- Thank you to my friend, Jodie Clark, for providing user feedback: your points were invaluable.
+- Brian Macharia for mentor support and finishing touches.